Thank you for your interest in meeting with the Personal Insurance Federation of California.

 PIFPAC agents are also able to help with financial resources.
-After your meeting, encourage them to support your campaign and to contact their PIFPAC representative (Matt Akin).
+After your meeting, encourage them to support your campaign and to contact their PIFPAC representative (Anya Stewart).

 In addition to meeting with insurance agents and employees, candidates will also be able to meet with representatives from the different member companies.
 These interviews will be about your stance on PIFC’s key priorities.
 This discussion will be approximately one half hour and will take place in PIFC’s conference room in Sacramento.
 These discussions are typically in depth on issues that are outlined in the Priorities section.
 If you have questions that prevent you from developing a position on these issues, we recommend you not attend a member company meeting until you have an opportunity to speak informally with one of our staff, an agent or an employee who can walk you through the issues until you are comfortable.